microsoft/dotnet/README.md

 # .NET Home

-The dotnet repository is a starting point to engage in and learn about .NET and .NET open source projects.
+This repository is a starting point to learn about and engage in .NET and .NET open source projects.

 ## In this repository